quixio/quix-samples/python/destinations/slack_notifications/README.md

 # Slack Notifications

-Enable Slack notifications from you pipeline using [this project](https://github.com/quixio/quix-samples/tree/main/python/destinations/slack_notifications).
+Enable Slack notifications from you pipeline using [this sample code](https://github.com/quixio/quix-samples/tree/main/python/destinations/slack_notifications).

 ## How to run